Viralize/shamash/README.md

 * `/monitor` calls `check_load()`
 * `check_load()` get the data from the cluster and publishes it to pub/sub`pubsub.publish(pubsub_client, msg, MONITORING_TOPIC)`
 * `/get_monitoring_data` is invoked when there is a new message in the monitoring topic and calls /should_scale
-* should_scale decide if the cluster has to be rescaled.
-If yes, trigger_scaling which put data into pub/sub scaling topic
+* `should_scale` decide if the cluster has to be rescaled.
+If yes, `trigger_scaling` which put data into pub/sub scaling topic
 * `/scale` invokes, gets the message from pub/sub and  calls `do_scale`
 * Once the calculations are done Shamash will patch the cluster with a new number of nodes.

 ## Visualization

+We didn’t build any visualization into Shamash, however, since all metrics are reported to Stackdriver, you can build a dashboard that will show you the metrics which Shamash is tracking, as well as the number of nodes, number of workers and preemptible workers.

+The metrics names are:
+`ContainerPendingRatio`
+`YARNMemoryAvailablePercentage`
+`YarnNodes`
+`Workers`
+`PreemptibleWorkers`

 ![](Shamash_-_Dashboard.png)
 ### Local Development